romanflow/romanflow/README.md

 ### Hi there 👋

+I'm Alex!
+I'm getting PhD in Physics from the University of Florida.

+I'm interested in Machine Learning, AI, Quantum Computing, Bayesian Statistics, Particle Physics, Astrophysics, Cosmology, Biophysics, Spatial Statistics, Computer Vision, NLP, and many other things.

+I also do Karate, Woodworking, and like to go SCUBA Diving or Sailing whenever I can.

+I'm currently working on some projects in the fields mentioned above, and I'd like to write up some nice explainers on them. coming soon...

+Do equations work here?...
+$$E = mc^2$$

 <!--
 **romanflow/romanflow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.